setti84/IndoorMapClient/README.md

 ## Motivation

 For the development of OSM Indoor Data it needs a consumer which is able to interpret the existing data and give an example what can be done with it.
 Therefore this web client is an illustration of how to render and visualize OSM Indoor Data.
-It is a side project with no further goal  than showing interested people what can be done with indoor data.
+It is a side project with no further goal than showing interested people what can be done with OSM indoor data.

 ## Installation